shakfu/argdeclare/README.md

 # argdeclare

-Declarative methods to use to argparse
+Declarative methods to use with argparse

 ## Declarative Format Example